What is an Algorithm?

 - Computers – Learn about arrays, linked lists, binary trees, hash tables, graphs, stacks, queues, heaps, and other fundamental data structures.

 - Mathematics – Learn about set theory, finite-state machines, regular expressions, matrix multiplication, bitwise operations, solving linear equations, and other important concepts such as permutations, combinations, pigeonhole principle.

 - Big-O & Runtime – Learn what Big-O is and how to analyze the running times of algorithms.

-Why should we use and why we need an Algorithm?
+Why should we use it, and why we need it?

-One should use the algorithm as it eases our job and it provides us with the most optimal solution.
-If we do not apply an algorithm before solving any complex problem, there are high chances that we will go directionless in terms of a solution.
-With the algorithm, we save our time in problem-solving and we ensure the optimality of the solution algorithm, as said earlier, is independent on any programming language, so anybody can design an algorithm but in order to design a really good algorithm one should be good at logic and mathematics.
+One should use it as it eases our job and it provides us with the most optimal solution.
+If we do not apply it before solving any complex problem, there are high chances that we will go directionless in terms of a solution.
+With it, we save our time in problem-solving, and we ensure the optimality of the solution algorithm, as said earlier, is independent of any programming language, so anybody can design an algorithm, but in order to design a really good algorithm, one should be good at logic and mathematics.
 It serves as a prototype of a solution.

 Let us take an interesting example:

 Let’s say we have an array of elements, and we would like to sort them in ascending order.
 Now there is a different algorithmic approach to that.
 We will focus on the time complexity of 2 of them: Insertion sort and Merge sort.